Language of Assessment

 Institutional Review Board: Charged with the responsibility of protecting the rights and welfare of human subjects involved in research.

 Learning Outcomes: Changes or consequences that occur as a result of enrollment in a particular educational institution and involvement in its courses and programs.
-What a student is able to know, demonstrate, analyze, and synthesize following course and program instruction.
+What a student is able to know, demonstrate, analyze, and synthesize following course and program instruction/involvement.

 Longitudinal Studies: Data collected from the same population at different points in time.